-What to do when life gives you lemons… Don’t make lemonade.
-Make life take them back.
+What to do when life gives you lemons… Healthy tips on how to make lemonade when life gives you lemons.

 Admittedly, this was a challenging post for me to begin to write, as almost all of my commentary on Melbourne Girl comes from a happy place in my soul.
 My blog has, and always will be, a place for me to share my passions and all my favourite things to see, do and experience in the beautiful city I call home, Melbourne.